 The door to Bar Margaux is plain and just says “MGX”, but when it opens you’re met with a vibrant buzz of music and chatter.
 The space is designed to evoke a late-night, New York-inspired French bistro.
-Whether you’re arriving at 4pm to start your night or finishing up at 5am Sunday morning, the room won’t feel too different.
+Whether you’re arriving at 4pm to start your night or finishing up way after dark, the room won’t feel too different.

 The menu is unashamedly French and all about the classics such as steak tartare, escargot (snails in lots of garlic and Pernod butter), and soupe à l’oignon.
 The latter features rich beef stock, five-hour caramelised onions, and a slice of baguette with melted Gruyere on top – decadent enough to share.
 The burger here comes with two Wagyu patties, bacon, organic cheese, and a bordelaise sauce (bone marrow, shallots, port and a lot of pepper) on a milk-brioche bun.
 Desserts are also traditionally French, with tarte mousse au chocolat, crème brûlée and a soufflé du jour so puffy you’ll get almost as much pleasure watching the ice-cream sink into the cloud as you will eating it.